Is my water safe from lead and copper?

 The short answer: YES

-Federal regulations require Paradise Irrigation District to sample for lead and copper in your drinking water and then the state reviews those samples.
+Federal regulations require Paradise Irrigation District to sample for lead and copper in your drinking water every three years and then the state reviews those samples for compliance.
 Based on the sampling results, there is no reason for concern.
-The samples show no lead and only minimal results for copper—and those levels are well below the action level of the Health Department.
-See table below for full details.
+The samples show no lead and only minimal results for copper—and those levels are well below the action level for concern.
+However, if you are concerned about lead and/or copper in yoru water, you may wish to have your water tested.

 What are the Concerns and Health Effects with Lead and Copper?